AaltoSciComp/scicomp-docs/triton/usage/singularity.rst

 -----------------

-`Docker <https://www.docker.com/>`__ is the most commonly talked about container runtime, but most clusters use `Singularity
+`Docker <https://www.docker.com/>`__ is the most commonly talked about container runtime, but most clusters use `Apptainer
-<https://sylabs.io/singularity/>`__.
+<https://apptainer.org/>`__.
 The following table should make
 the reasons clear:

 .. list-table::
    :header-rows: 1

    * * Docker
-     * Singularity
+     * Apptainer/Singularity
    * * Designed for infrastructure deployment
      * Designed for scientific computing
    * * Operating system service